STOmicsDB Visualization Creation Guide

 5.5 Data Files and Downloads

-To create a visualization, you need to fill in the following: dataset metadata, sample information, sample file information, and analysis file information.
-You can also choose to add a dataset homepage image to add a personalized display to the dataset during retrieval.
+To create a visualization, fill in dataset metadata, sample information, sample file information, and analysis file information.
+Optionally, add a homepage image for personalized dataset display.

 ---|---|---|